SLotAbr/DiscussIt/README.md

 # DiscussIt
-Platform for discussions for little companies
+Platform for discussions for little companies.

 At some point, there is a toy project: e.g I use a SQLite database.

 # Dependencies